cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

 ===============

-Cylc can automatically generate related tasks and dependencies by expanding :term:`parameterized <parameterisation>` names over lists or ranges of values.
+Cylc can automatically generate related tasks and dependencies by expanding :term:`parameterized <parameterization>` names over lists or ranges of values.
 Uses for this include:

 - Generating an ensemble of similar model runs